Build your first embedded data product now. Talk to our product experts for a guided demo or get your hands dirty with a free 10-day trial.

 Speaking of which, many Tableau users will complain that getting anything more complicated than a simple pivot table is going to require some workaround.
 You’ll need to do a bit of digging to find alternative solutions.
 Luckily, the community is pretty active and supportive – which can’t be said for the Tableau customer support team.

-Then there is the issue of performance - many users complain that dashboards keep crashing because of poor server performance.
+Then there is the issue of performance – many users complain that dashboards keep crashing because of poor server performance.
 And if you have lots of data that you’re pulling, the dashboards will load very slowly and impact your end-user experience.
+Even with performance optimized configurations, issues persist with large-scale use cases.

 Unlike the main aspect of their product, the pricing for the embedded analytics part is not transparent.
 If you want to find out how much it costs to embed a dashboard you built in Tableau, you have to reach out for a custom pricing quote.

 Then there is the issue of end-users.
 Tableau embedding offers different options.
-You can use it for self-service analytics, where the users can access the dashboards and create their own analytics experience by changing the data visualizations, widgets and more.
+You can use it for self-service analytics, where the users can access the dashboards and create their own analytics experience by changing the data visualizations, widgets, and more.
 Or they can be simple viewers who need access to Tableau Analytics.

 Account for the analytics capabilities your end-users should have and then purchase the right license for that functionality.
 For example, if you have 100 end-users who should be able to explore your Tableau dashboards, you’re going to spend $4,200 per month on embedded analytics.

 And this is on top of your core licenses and the ones for your internal team.
+You may also need advanced software packages and license on Tableau Cloud if you're deploying in the cloud.

 To cut to the chase, pricing can get very expensive, very fast, especially if you have a large data analytics team and lots of end-users who need to explore their data.